 This glomerulopathy is also known with the names: mesangiocapillary GN, type I and type III membranoproliferative GN (MPGN), and lobular GN.
-Another disease that has always been associated with MPGN and that also we will discuss here is the dense deposit disease (DDD), traditionally known as type II MPGN, although this name does not seem right since it is physiopathogenically and morphologically a different disease (Walker PD, et al. Dense deposit disease is not a membranoproliferative glomerulonephritis.
+Another disease that has always been associated with MPGN and that also we will discuss here is the dense deposit disease (DDD), traditionally known as type II MPGN, although this name is not correct since it is physiopathogenically and morphologically a different disease (Walker PD, et al. Dense deposit disease is not a membranoproliferative glomerulonephritis.
 Mod Pathol.
 2007;20(6):605-16 [PubMed link]).
 Due to the variety of causes that can lead to morphological changes of MPGN, perhaps it would be better to refer to "MPGN" as a pattern of glomerular injury caused by various diseases

 MPGN is characterized by thickening of the capillary walls accompanied by cellular, predominantly mesangial, proliferation in all or almost all the glomeruli.
 The increase in cellularity and mesangial matrix produces accentuation of the lobular aspect of the glomerular tuft (lobular GN).
 The thickening of the capillary walls is due to subendothelial deposits and mesangial interposition with formation of material similar to the glomerular basement membrane (GBM) in the internal aspect of the wall, or subendothelial space.
 In some cases the injury is focal and segmental.

-MPGN is traditionally classified as primary (idiopathic) type I, type II (DDD), or type III, or secondary MPGN.
+MPGN was formerly classified as primary (idiopathic) type I, type II (DDD), or type III, or secondary MPGN.
 MPGN I, the most common form, is characterized by subendothelial deposits, and MPGN III has both subepithelial and subendothelial deposits.
 DDD is characterized by dense deposits in the glomerular basement membrane.
 As it was classified until some years ago, the type I and type III MPGN probably include cases mediated by immune complexes and cases of disease by alterations in the path of the complement.
 At present, it is preferable to classify them, according to IF, in immune complexes mediated MPGN and C3 glomerulopathy, which includes DDD and C3 glomerulonephritis.

 Given recent advances in the understanding of the role of the alternative pathway of complement in MPGN, a practical approach is to view MPGN as immune-complex–mediated or complement-mediated.
 Thus, immune-complex–mediated MPGN may occur when there are increased levels of circulating immune complexes, and complement-mediated MPGN may occur because of disorders associated with dysregulation of the alternative pathway of complement (Sethi S, Fervenza FC.
 Membranoproliferative glomerulonephritis--a new look at an old entity.
 N Engl J Med.
 2012;366(12):1119-31.
 [PubMed link]).